Spoon drain

 Canopy Loss, Clearing, and Climate Resilience

 Available data indicate that Darwin is losing shade and biodiversity at a significant rate.
-The CSIRO Darwin Living Lab documented an estimated 33 percent decline in canopy cover between 2016 and 2021 – over 150 hectares lost.
+The CSIRO Darwin Living Lab documented an estimated 33 percent decline in canopy cover between 2016 and 2021.
+This equates to approximately 1,300 hectares of tree canopy lost across the greater Darwin area.
+Within the City of Darwin local government area, the loss was estimated at around 152 hectares.
+These figures highlight the scale of canopy reduction and its implications for urban cooling, biodiversity, and climate resilience.
 The Greening Darwin Research Collaboration (2024) calculated that Darwin must plant around 36,000 trees by 2030 just to maintain current canopy levels, and between 50,000 and 100,000 trees to restore what has been lost.
 If canopy decline continues, it is likely to worsen heat stress, energy costs, and liveability as temperatures continue to rise.
 Average temperatures in the Northern Territory have increased by about 1.5 °C since 1910.
 The number of very hot days (over 35 °C) in Darwin has risen from a long-term annual average of about 13 days (1981–2010) to 48 days in 2024.

 Woodland Canopy Loss and Urban Heat Risk